grelsec-design/grelsec-design.github.io/README.md

 ## A leader in secure and reliable chip design tools and methodology development.

 ###### We provide services in full chip ASIC Design flow (RTL to GDS-II generation).
 Our objective is to provide services in physical design tool and methodology development in order to make secure and reliable chip (or GDS-II).
+We also provide services in Analog and Mixed Signal/RF IC (Custom IC Design) design solutions for IP creation.
+## In ASIC Design:
 ### Our services can be listed as follows:
 1. Physical Design -  Construction, Validation, Sign-off
     1. Floorplanning/PDN Design